 When it comes to morning video announcements, there are several factors that need to be taken into consideration.
 After all, we are aiming to produce something that’s of high quality.
 However, there are plenty of cases where morning announcement teams forget to prioritize one particular aspect of their production efforts – audio.

 Audio plays a very important role in making your video appear professional.
 No matter how awesomely shot a video might be, if it’s got a bad sound, the final results are still going to be questionable.
 This is why it’s more than necessary to ensure that the audio and sound come out as clean and neat as possible in your morning announcements.

 Here are a few tips to help you out.

 Keep the Environment Quiet

 This is one of the most basic things to do.
 If there’s external noise it will interfere with your audio.
-So, make sure the studio is as quite as possible.
-If possible, try to install some makeshift padding using pillow and cloth.
+So, make sure the studio is as quiet as possible.
+If possible, try to install some makeshift padding using a pillow and cloth.
 If there are crew members in there who don’t need to be, ask them to leave.
 The more people there, the higher the noise levels are likely to be.

 Silence allows your microphones to capture sound almost perfectly.